brinkflew/krosmobot/README.md

 ## In the Future

 - More minigames
-- Improve portals localization (closest zaap, best route, etc.)
+- Improve portals localization (best route, etc.)
 - [In Discussion] Integration with [Metamob](https://www.metamob.fr/)
 - And more...